 For small businesses across the United States, Progent's Microsoft-certified experts offer computer help and IT consulting support for the entire family of Microsoft .NET servers and Windows Servers.
 Progent's migration, installation, update, and consulting capabilities include system design, configuration, and administration outsourcing for

 Standard Help Desk Call Center Services or Shared Help Desk Support, comprehensive

 ProSight Virtual Hosting services.

-If your business requires immediate remote support from a Microsoft certified network expert, visit Progent's Urgent Remote Technical Help.
+In case your company requires immediate remote help from a certified network expert, visit Progent's Emergency Remote Computer Support.

-Learn additional details about Progent's Support Services for Microsoft Server Technology.
+Find out additional details about Progent's Consulting and Support Services for Microsoft .NET Server Technology.

-In order to contact Progent about engineering assistance for Microsoft Windows Server technology, call 1-800-993-9400 or refer to Contact Progent.
+If you wish to contact Progent about technical support for Microsoft Windows Server, call 1-800-993-9400 or refer to Contact Progent.